Microsoft Teams Administrator – an Overview of the Teams Admin Role

 Automate the process of user management including account creation and role assignment through Microsoft Entra ID.
 With Microsoft Entra dynamic groups, you can automatically add users to the appropriate groups based on their user profile and information attributes (e.g., department, role).
 This also helps ensure that permissions and settings in Microsoft Teams are correctly synchronized.

-For guest user management, apps like External User Manager add an extra layer of automation and security.
+For guest user management, apps like External User Manager add an extra layer of automation and security for Microsoft 365.

 Conditional Access Policies in Microsoft Entra